ourresearch/openalex-api-tutorials/README.md

 ## :book: Citation
 If you use OpenAlex in your research, please cite this [paper](https://arxiv.org/abs/2205.01833):
 > Priem, J., Piwowar, H., & Orr, R. (2022). _OpenAlex: A fully-open index of scholarly works, authors, venues, institutions, and concepts._ ArXiv. https://arxiv.org/abs/2205.01833

+and don't forget to tell us about your project.
+We love to hear what you come up with using data from OpenAlex!